-The issue of child custody is a central issue in divorce and establishment cases.
-It is also an issue that is addressed in post-divorce and post-establishment cases.
-In addition to addressing it during an initial proceeding, many times the first custody orders become obsolete due to changes in the dynamics of the families of both parents or because one of the parents has become unfit or their lifestyles require different custody orders.
+The Schill Law Group is full of experienced, committed Phoenix child custody lawyers that handle only family law cases.
+In addition to addressing child custody during an initial proceeding, many times the first custody orders become obsolete due to changes in the dynamics of the families of both parents or because one of the parents has become unfit or their lifestyles require different custody orders.
 There are times when one parent is refusing to follow the court orders, thereby depriving the other parent of their right to participate in important child raising decisions.
-When this happens the wronged parent may file court papers requesting enforcement of the current order or court papers requesting the court to modify the current custody orders.
+When this happens, the wronged parent may file court papers requesting enforcement of the current order or court papers requesting the court to modify the current custody orders.

-The attorneys at The Schill Law Group have years of experience in all phases of custody litigation.
-Whether it is a divorce or paternity case, a modification of custody orders or an enforcement of custody orders case, our attorneys have the experience and understanding of the nature of custody litigation to provide you with effective and dedicated representation.
+The child custody attorneys at The Schill Law Group have years of experience in all phases of custody litigation.
+Whether it is a divorce or paternity case, a modification of custody orders or an enforcement of custody orders case, our attorneys have the experience and understanding of the nature of custody litigation to provide you with effective and dedicated legal representation.

 Call our office today for a free consultation with a Phoenix child custody lawyer regarding your child custody case and to learn more about our flat fee agreement at (480) 525-8900.